-We use all of the above opportunities to reinforce a common understanding and use of ' antibullying' language.
+We use all of the above opportunities to reinforce a common understanding and use of 'anti-bullying' language.
 We regularly remind the children how to use the 5 Steps approach, especially Steps 1 and 2.

 All reported incidents of bullying are investigated and taken seriously by staff members.
-A record is kept of incidents by the Headteacher in the School Incident File.
-The class teacher will retain a copy of this report within the class files for future reference, if necessary.
+A record is kept of incidents and stored on individual pupil records within our online tracking system (Insight) for all pupils involved.

 In order to ensure effective monitoring of such occurrences, and to facilitate co-ordinated action, all proven incidences of bullying should be reported to the Head teacher.